 Medicaid planning isn't about hiding assets or gaming the system.
 It's about making use of the protections built into the law, like spousal protection rules that prevent a healthy spouse from being left destitute when the other enters a nursing home, or exempt asset categories that don't count against eligibility.
 These strategies are permitted under federal and Kentucky Medicaid law, and for many families, they are the only thing standing between careful planning and financial ruin.

-Planning for Incapacity: Decision-Making Surrogates
+Planning for Incapacity: Who Speaks for You?

 A health crisis doesn't always give you time to prepare.
 If an accident, stroke, or diagnosis suddenly leaves you unable to communicate or make decisions, someone will need to step in.
 If you haven't designated who that person is, the courts may decide for you.

-- Durable power of attorney.
+• Durable power of attorney.
 This document designates someone you trust to manage your financial affairs if you become incapacitated.

-- Health care power of attorney.
+• Health care power of attorney.
 Separate from a financial power of attorney, this names a person to make medical decisions on your behalf if you're unable to do so.
 This person is sometimes called a health care surrogate or health care proxy.

 These legal documents work together to make sure your wishes are honored and your loved ones aren't left guessing during a crisis.